 There’s no need to search for dog-grooming tools on the internet, you’ll come across hundreds of various products claiming to be the best way to keep your pet looking perfect.

-In actuality, many of the items or either gimmicky, or just plain don’t work at all.
-The best tools to use in grooming your dog are a plain dog brush, and a good set of clippers <- check out our roundup!
+In actuality, many of the items or either gimmicky, or just plain don’t work at all or are detrimental to your dog’s hair.
+The best tools to use in grooming your dog are a plain dog brush, and a good set of clippers!

 Because dog’s come in various sizes, dog clippers will as well.
 When choosing which ones to buy, make sure to check the size and purchase a set that won’t be so large they will be awkward to use in tricky areas such as under the front legs or around the ears, but also make sure they aren’t so small it would take an entire day to clip half of your dog.